ktrzorion/book_plus/README.md

 README - Book Plus Web Application Setup

+Refer to the tutorial if you hate reading -> https://drive.google.com/file/d/15SGeTkKg_w9A50JzIn1XJbBFTS_Bsf5A/view?usp=sharing

 This guide provides step-by-step instructions on how to set up and run this Flask web application.
 Follow the steps below to get started:

 -> Prerequisites